 Emi Hariyama

-After graduating at the top of her class from the Bolshoi Ballet Academy, Hariyama joined the Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre, the Boston Ballet, and more.
-She also danced in many major parts in the Berlin State Ballet led by Malakhov.
-She has received numerous awards, including the Special Prize at the Moscow International Ballet Competition, the Silver Medal at the Paris International Ballet Competition, and the Bronze Medal at the New York International Ballet Competition.
 In recent years, in addition to her activities as a dancer, she has been expanding her field of activity by planning and producing performances and being appointed as an Ambassador for International Exchange in Suita City and as the Dance Division Program Director of the Toyonaka Performing Arts Center.
-She has been profiled in Japanese well-known TV programs, “Jounetsu Tairiku” and NHK documentary program.
+She has been profiled in well-known Japanese TV programs, such as “Jounetsu Tairiku”, and in a NHK documentary program.
 She is a former visiting professor at Kobe College, and has extensive experience as a ballet instructor and competition judge both in Japan and abroad.
 She is the author of “Pointe Shoes that Dance the World.”

 Margarita Dushakova

 Dushakova laid the foundation for ballet with the Vaganova Method.
-She graduated from Kyiv Choreographic College (1992) as a professional dancer and was qualified as a choreographer at Kyiv National Pedagogical University.
+She graduated from Kyiv Choreographic College (1992) as a professional dancer and qualified as a choreographer at Kyiv National Pedagogical University.
 She has 25 years of experience as a ballet dancer and has performed in Europe and the United States as a soloist.
 She has been active in Japan for four years in Tokyo and Nagoya, and as a classical ballet teacher for three years at the Kyiv State Ballet School.

 Svetlana Shlikhter